×

 Counting Sort

 Counting Sort, is an integer sorting algorithm, is a sorting technique in which we sort a collection of elements based on numeric keys between the specific range.
-In the counting algorithm we don’t compare element while sorting.it is often used as a subroutine in other sorting algorithm.
-By counting It operates the no. of objects having each distinct key value, after this it perform some arithmetic to calculate the position of each key value in output sequence.
+In the counting algorithm we don’t compare element while sorting.
+It is often used as a subroutine in other sorting algorithm.
+By counting it operates the number of objects having each distinct key value, after this it performs some arithmetic to calculate the position of each key value in output sequence.

 It is used as a subroutine in another sorting algorithm for example radix sort.